MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 |     |         |

-## How to modify the reports and create custom queries
+## Modify the AIP analytics reports and create custom queries

 Select the query icon in the dashboard to open a **Log Search** pane: